qnoid/windmill-osx/specification.md

 * The user can click the test failure icon, including failed count to see the list of test failures
 * The user can also navigate using the 'Jump to Next/Previous Issue' menu item

+# Subscribers

+# Distribute app

+## Given an active subscription, Windmill should distribute the export

+* The distribute stage starts only after every checkout, build, test, archive, export succeeds

+## The user must be able to retry the distribute stage in case it fails

+* In case of an error in the distribute stage
+	* Give the user the option to retry